Skip to main content

 Be ye also patient; stablish your hearts: for the coming of the Lord draweth nigh.

 The Lord's coming requires that we be firm and rooted in Jesus.
+Establishing our hearts means anchoring them deeply in truth so that the storms of life cannot uproot our faith.

 The Lord shall fight for you, and ye shall hold your peace.

 Standing still is usually God's direction to believers in times of crisis.
 This verse helped strengthen the Israelites because Pharaoh was pursuing them.
+Sometimes the most faithful thing we can do is stop striving and let God fight on our behalf.

 But, beloved, be not ignorant of this one thing, that one day is with the Lord as a thousand years, and a thousand years as one day.

 Peter quoted Psalm 90:4 to imply that what may seem like a lifetime to us might be a short time to God.
+When we feel like our hard times will never end, this verse reminds us that God operates on an entirely different timeline — and His timing is perfect.

 Be ye strong therefore, and let not your hands be weak: for your work shall be rewarded.

 These were encouraging words to God's people that despite the great trouble brought upon them by God, King Asa should be hopeful in God's heart for forgiveness and restoration.
+Your faithful endurance is never wasted — God sees it and will reward it.

 For ye have need of patience, that, after ye have done the will of God, ye might receive the promise.

 The writer of Hebrews knew that perseverance was crucial to doing God's will because it can be discouraging to try to keep to His will when the fulfillment of His promise seems far away.
+Don't give up — the promise is still ahead of you.

 The Lord is good unto them that wait for him, to the soul that seeketh him.
 It is good that a man should both hope and quietly wait for the salvation of the Lord.

 In the Hebrew bible, this poem is made of single lines that are then grouped in threes, and the first bunch starts with aleph, the second bunch, beth, and so forth.
+The word "quietly" is significant — patient waiting before God is not anxious or frantic.
+It is calm, trusting, and expectant.

 Rest in the Lord, and wait patiently for him: fret not thyself because of him who prospereth in his way, because of the man who bringeth wicked devices to pass.

 This Psalm of David was written in his later years, offering wisdom in the form of a song.
+The command to "rest in the Lord" is an invitation to release our grip on our circumstances and trust that God is in control — even when it looks like the wicked are prospering.